fntita81/containerization/docker-explanation-for-kids.md

-# How to explain Docker to a kid
+# How to explain Docker to a New DevOps Engineer

 ### 🚀💫🎈 Hey there, tech enthusiasts!